iariana/mac-scripts/README.md

 # mac-scripts
 macOS-Automation-Scripts

-This year 2023, I have successfully completed my secondary education as a computer scientist specializing in systems engineering in the summer. :)
+This year 2023, I have successfully completed my secondary education as a computer scientist specializing in systems engineering. :)

 During my internship, I wrote automation scripts for macOS.
 My goal is to be able to share my "simple" scripts and maybe even help further.
 Since I know how time-consuming it can be to create a script.